tarantool/doc/doc/dev_guide/internals/iproto/keys.rst

 Code: 0x05.

-An unsigned number that goes up when there is a major change in the schema.
+Version of the database schema -- an unsigned number that goes up when there is a major change in the schema.

 In a *request* header, IPROTO_SCHEMA_VERSION is optional, so the version will not be checked if it is absent.